emilljungberg/intro_biostat_python/README.md

 1. `biostat_python.ipynb`: This is a brief introduction with the background knowledge you need for the exercise.
 2. `ovning0.ipynb`: This is the exercise you should do during the session.

+The detailed instructions for the lab can be found on Canvas.

 ## Work with Binder
 Binder is a system for working with jupyter notebooks in the browser without having to install anything locally.
 After clicking the Binder button above it will take you to a new page which will take a minute or two to load.
 Next you will see a page with the available notebooks in the left hand sidebar.
 Go to the notebook you want to look at or work with (see above).
 This will open a new tab.
 Here you work through the notebook as usual, either you click the play button to run a cell, or you click shift+enter with the cell highlighted.